 Within our team, we put this method to practice primarily through Asana.
 We want to improve what we do daily because we value excellence, which can be achieved by executing and GTD.
 Ideas cannot add value if they remain and are not implemented.
 By breaking down our ideas into actionable tasks using Asana, we are able and responsible for organizing ourselves so we can get things done.
 Here are some practical Asana guidelines that we use to implement the GTD method within our company:

-Time-related – specify when the result(s) can or should be achieved
+Time-bound – specify when the outcome can or should be achieved.